-The Examination Regulations relating to this course are available at https://www.admin.ox.ac.uk/ examregs/2019-20/mosbcimodesoutasiastud/studentview/.
-If there is a conflict between information in this Handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns please contact Dr Paul Irwin Crookes, the Director of Graduate Studies for the Oxford School of Global and Area Studies (OSGA) (paul.irwincrookes@area.ox.ac.uk) or the Course Administrator, Stephen Minay (stephen.minay@area.ox.ac.uk)
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosbcimodesoutasiastud&srchYear=2021&src hTerm=1&year=2021&term=1.
+If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+If you have any concerns please contact Dr Paul Irwin Crookes, the Director of Graduate Studies for the Oxford School of Global and Area Studies (OSGA) (paul.irwincrookes@area.ox.ac.uk) or the Course Administrator, Stephen Minay (stephen.minay@area.ox.ac.uk).